normanmatthewjr/reading-notes/README.md

 # reading-notes
-This is my Lab:01b - Learning Markdown assignment
+This is my reading notes journal for Code Fellows